Xkonti/NimForUE-docs/src/content/docs/start/install.md

 ## Adding NimForUE to an existing project

+Consider watching a detailed video tutorial on how to add NimForUE to an existing project [here](https://youtu.be/sT8-Oz7k-VU).

 1. Make sure you have Nim installed.
 The required version is `devel` as NimForUE uses some features that are not yet in the stable version.
+Avoid using choosenim.
 1. Clone the repo inside `YourGame/Plugins`
 1. Run `nimble nuesetup` from `YourGame/Plugins/NimForUE`